fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 ### 5. Prototype
 (presentation: Patrick)
-(see also separate pictures)

-- briefly document the what and how of your prototype
+- The prototype is signed on several sketchboards (see separate pictures).
+- It shows the functionality described in the user requirements and the storyboard.

 ### 6. Validate
 (presentation: Fabian)

-test your prototype with teammates, friends & family, or your teacher
-- first define your evaluation questions
-- then how you will find the answer and document the results
+- TO INSERT
 - Full validation by users is not possible at the moment because of the short time horizon.